 *These are not mandatory; interested parties need only attend one session.
 These will be held on Teams.

-All members interested in being considered for a role within the current election cycle are invited to join an online briefing session with a Q&A opportunity held on Thursday 23 October 2025.
+All members interested in being considered for a role within the current election cycle are invited to watch the below briefing session which took place on Thursday 23 October 2025.
 This will offer insight into how the roles operate and the key responsibilities and requirements.
-This will be recorded and made available on the RBL Elections webpage.
-A further online Q&A session will be held on Monday 8 December 2025.

 FAQs